carolinelile/DE_Zoomcamp_Final_Project/README.md

 ### **1. Orchestration**
 Use Airflow to orchestrate all steps end-to-end.
 In this setup:
-Each stage — extracting, moving data to GCS, loading into BigQuery, and running dbt — would be defined as individual Airflow tasks, structured within a Python DAG.
+- Each stage — extracting, moving data to GCS, loading into BigQuery, and running dbt — would be defined as individual Airflow tasks, structured within a Python DAG.
-Airflow would handle scheduling, retries, dependency management, and logging, allowing a single trigger to execute the entire workflow from extraction to transformation.
+- Airflow would handle scheduling, retries, dependency management, and logging, allowing a single trigger to execute the entire workflow from ingestion to transformation.
-Data ingestion should be fully cloud-native.
-Use gsutil cp or a scheduled transfer job for direct cloud-to-cloud copying from S3 to GCS, removing the need for local downloads or manual uploads. dbt transformations could be triggered via a BashOperator calling dbt run.
+- Data ingestion should be fully cloud-native.
+Use `gsutil cp` or a scheduled transfer job for direct cloud-to-cloud copying from S3 to GCS.
-Result: Triggering the DAG once would automate the entire pipeline — from raw data ingestion to final transformation — without requiring Spark for batch processing.
+- dbt transformations could be triggered via a `BashOperator` calling dbt run.

 ### **2. Improving Reproducibility**
-To make the pipeline easy for others to run and extend, the following best practices can be adopted:
+- To make the pipeline easy for others to run and extend, the following best practices can be adopted:
-Containerize each component (Python scripts, dbt models, etc.) into modular Docker images.
+- Containerize each component (Python scripts, dbt models, etc.) into modular Docker images.
-Publish Docker images to Docker Hub or GitHub Container Registry.
+- Publish Docker images to Docker Hub or GitHub Container Registry.
-Store orchestration code (Airflow DAGs or Kestra flows) and helper scripts in a public GitHub repository.
+- Store orchestration code (Airflow DAGs) and helper scripts in a public GitHub repository.
-Provide a clear README.md with step-by-step instructions, including:
+- Provide a clear README.md with step-by-step instructions, including:
-How to start the Airflow scheduler and run the DAG Include a docker-compose.yml to set up orchestrators, networks, and shared volumes.
+  How to start the Airflow scheduler and run the DAG
+- Include a docker-compose.yml to set up orchestrators, networks, and shared volumes.
-Result: Anyone with Docker installed can clone the repo, pull the necessary images, and run the pipeline with minimal configuration — ensuring reproducibility and portability across environments.
+- Anyone with Docker installed can clone the repo, pull the necessary images, and run the pipeline with minimal configuration — ensuring reproducibility and portability across environments.